jju/org/index.md

 - [X] Can I get the DL programs this summer to test out what we're doing here?
 Yes
 - srg run it in surveymonkey
-- [ ] :JU: wait for platinum upgrade then make the 8 surveys in SM
+- [ ] :JU: SurveyMonkey platinum upgrade
+- [ ] make the 8 surveys in SM
 - [ ] develop staff survey
 - program outcomes folder in s drive
 - :SC: talk with MC about fall rollout
 	- whatever we're doing in the fall -> someone needs to map out which survey for which program
 	- audiences and prepopulate on staff side
-  - SC will talk to TC about automating engagedpatrons export to staff side survey
+	- :SC: will talk to :TC: about automating engagedpatrons export to staff side survey
-- [ ] look into doing 1o1s
+- [ ] look into putting 1o1s into SM too
 * [ ] 2017-04-07 2017-02-10 :stats: document OpenRefine proof of concept procedure
 * [ ] 2017-04-30 quantitative analysis tool check (QDA Miner Lite) :stats:
 * [ ] watch project outcome webinar "User Experiences and Lessons Learned"